Call 911 if:

 3. Get Medical Help

-- See a health care provider about any human bite because there is a high risk of infection.
-Even minor bites can easily become infected.
+- See a health care provider about any human bite that has broken the skin, because there is a high risk of infection.
+Signs of infection include redness, pain, swelling, or pus.

 - Tell the health care provider if the person has stiffness, lack of mobility, or numbness in the area.
 There may be damage to tendons or nerves.